(My Rating: 4 /5)

 I found the chapters on colons and semi-colons particularly useful, as this is an area that always confuses me.
 I intend to study this chapter well!

-I particularly enjoyed the last chapter, where, amongst other matters, she makes a very strong case for reading printed material as opposed to reading material via electronic media.
+I also enjoyed the last chapter, where, amongst other matters, she makes a very strong case for reading printed material as opposed to reading material via electronic media.
 I definitely support this opinion of hers.

 The only thing I didn’t like about the book was Truss’s tone at some parts.
 I somehow found it condescending.
-But I suppose if I were someone as well versed in punctuation as she is; and grammatical abominations seemed to accost me at every turn, my frustration might make me sound condescending as well.
+But I suppose if I were someone as well versed in punctuation as she is, and grammatical abominations seemed to accost me at every turn, my frustration might make me sound condescending as well.
 So in the end I don’t blame her.
 I agree with her when she is angry that people just don’t seem to care about punctuation.
 There is a big difference between not knowing better and just not caring at all.

 I think anybody who writes must have (along with a good dictionary and a copy of Wren & Martin) Eats, Shoots & Leaves as part of their reference collection.
 I know I shan’t be lending my copy to anyone!